When 'scan completed successfully' means nothing

 Why the difference?

 This is where it gets interesting.
-The gap between crAPI and EnterpriseAPI comes down to two factors, and understanding them explains most dynamic security testing failures in production:
+The gap between crAPI and EnterpriseAPI comes down to two factors.
+Understanding them explains most dynamic security testing failures in production.

 1. Test data quality